The Importance of Emergency Preparation

 Linda Lazio

-With 29 years experience, I have set myself up as a presence in the Real Estate Community.
+With 35 years of experience and knowledge, I have set myself up as a presence in the Real Estate Community.
 My homes are lifetime investments coupled with strong personal ties.
-Selling homes rank among my clients' most important experiences, and I approach this task with sensitivity, concern and professional competence.
+Selling homes ranks among my clients' most important experiences, and I approach this task with sensitivity, concern, and professional competence.
 Being a Top Producer sets me apart from the others!